dotnet/csharplang/proposals/extensions.md

 For context see [extension method invocation rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#11783-extension-method-invocations).

+### 12.6.4 Overload resolution

+We update the [overload resolution section](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/expressions.md#12641-general) as follows:

+Each of these contexts defines the set of candidate function members and the list of arguments in its own unique way.
+For instance, the set of candidates for a method invocation does not include methods marked override, methods in a base class are not candidates if any method in a derived class is applicable,
+\***and extension methods in a less specific extension type are not candidates if any extension method in a more specific extension type is applicable**.

 ### Natural function type

 The rules for determining the [natural function type of a method group](https://github.com/dotnet/csharplang/blob/main/proposals/method-group-natural-type-improvements.md) are modified as follows: